haondt/pipelines/README.md

   - see [docker-build](#docker-build) for basics, with a caveat:
     - only the `source` key is supported, as the job will fail on non-tag pipelines
 - `name`: this will be used as a discriminator in the pipeline to avoid collisions for tasks of the same type
-- `framework`: optional, can be used to se the framework of the package. defaults to net8.0.